ClusterChef/spotify_db/README.md

 ### Easy Level
 1. Retrieve the names of all tracks that have more than 1 billion streams.
 ```
+select *
+from spotify
+where stream > 1000000000;
 ```
 2. List all albums along with their respective artists.
 ```
+select *
+from spotify

+select distinct artist , album
+from spotify
+-- group by artist, album;
 ```

 3. Get the total number of comments for tracks where `licensed = TRUE`.